Acupuncture and rheumatoid arthritis

 Meditation and rheumatoid arthritis

 Three randomised controlled trials found mindfulness meditation alleviated psychological distress and improved the wellbeing of patients with rheumatoid arthritis.
-The first of these studies compared the symptoms of a group using a mindfulness based stress reduction program, with the symptoms of a group of people that were on the treatment waiting list.
-After two to six months, people on the stress reduction program had greater sense of wellbeing but no change in their disease symptoms.
+The first of these studies compared the symptoms of a group using a mindfulness-based stress reduction program, with the symptoms of a group of people that were on the treatment waiting list.
+After two to six months, people on the stress reduction program had a greater sense of wellbeing but no change in their disease symptoms.

 The second trial was on people with a moderate level of rheumatoid arthritis.
 After two, four and six months, the people on the stress reduction program had significantly less disease activity and pain compared to the waiting list control group.

-While the third trial was a twelve month study of people with different inflammatory joint diseases including rheumatoid arthritis.
-The technique being studied was a group based intensive mindfulness intervention compared to routine care plus a home based CD with instructions in mindfulness meditation.
+While the third trial was a twelve-month study of people with different inflammatory joint diseases including rheumatoid arthritis.
+The technique being studied was a group based intensive mindfulness intervention compared to routine care plus a home-based CD with instructions in mindfulness meditation.
 The study showed that mindfulness meditation in a group setting was more beneficial in terms of emotional wellbeing, distress and fatigue.
 Whilst there was only a slight difference in pain reduction between the groups.

 Yoga and rheumatoid arthritis

-A second, lower quality trial, studied yoga therapy that included postures, breathing techniques, meditation and lifestyle advice, for 90 minutes, six times a week for seven weeks.
+A second, lower-quality trial, studied yoga therapy that included postures, breathing techniques, meditation and lifestyle advice, for 90 minutes, six times a week for seven weeks.
 In comparison with usual care yoga significantly reduced the women’s pain.

 However, researchers suggest that there was a high capacity for bias in these studies and they could only suggest a weak recommendation for yoga as a theory for rheumatoid arthritis.